JetBrains/teamcity-azure-active-directory/readme.md

 ## Configuring TeamCity server

-Add 'Microsoft Azure Active Directory' HTTP authentication module to your [authentication configuration](http://confluence.jetbrains.com/display/TCD9/Configuring+Authentication+Settings).
+Add the 'Microsoft Azure Active Directory' HTTP authentication module to your [authentication configuration](http://confluence.jetbrains.com/display/TCDL/Configuring+Authentication+Settings).

 Specify valid 'App OAuth 2.0 authorization endpoint' and 'Client ID' retrieved from Azure Portal.

-Use 'Log in using Azure Active Directory' link available on Login page to login via your Azure Active Directory account.
+Use the 'Log in using Azure Active Directory' link available on the Login page to log in via your Azure Active Directory account.

 # How it works?

 This authentication scheme works as following:
-- it receives UID, email, username of AD user from specified AD
+- receives the UID, email, username of the AD user the from specified AD
-- looks for already added TeamCity user for received UID, if found authenticate this TeamCity user
+- looks for an existing TeamCity user for the received UID; and if found, authenticates this TeamCity user
-- if allowed by scheme options tries find TeamCity user by given e-mail
+- if allowed by the scheme options, tries to find a TeamCity user by the given e-mail
-- if user is not found and user creation is allowed, new TeamCity user is created, some user like email are setted for newly created TeamCity user
+- if the user is not found and user creation is allowed, a new TeamCity user is created; the email is set as the username for the newly created TeamCity user

 # Plugin development

 ## Building plugin from sources

-Issue 'mvn package' command from the root project to build your plugin.
-Resulting package <artifactId>.zip will be placed in 'target' directory.
+Issue the 'mvn package' command from the root project to build your plugin.
+The resulting package <artifactId>.zip will be placed into the 'target' directory.

-To install the plugin, put zip archive to 'plugins' dir under TeamCity data directory and restart the server.
+To install the plugin, put the zip archive into the 'plugins' directory under the TeamCity data directory and restart the server.

 [Build on public CI server](https://teamcity.jetbrains.com/viewType.html?buildTypeId=TeamCityPluginsByJetBrains_AzureSupport_AzureActiveDirectoryPlugi)